National Newspaper Syndicate

-The National Newspaper Syndicate, originally known as the John F. Dille Co., was a syndication service that operated from 1917 to c.
-1984.
+The National Newspaper Syndicate, originally known as the John F. Dille Co. (/ˈdɪli/), was a syndication service that operated from 1917 to 1984.
 It was founded by Chicago businessman John F. Dille and specialized in comic strips and gag cartoons.
 It also carried advice columns, such as Paul Popenoe's "Modern Marriage".
 It is most well known for syndicating Buck Rogers, considered by many to be the first adventure comic strip.

 History

-John Flint Dille (1884–1957) launched John Dille's National Newspaper Service in early 1917; later renaming it the John F. Dille Co. syndicate.
+John Flint Dille (1884–1957) launched John Dille's National Newspaper Service in early 1917; later renaming it the "John F. Dille Co." syndicate.
 The Dille syndicate's first successful strip was Richard A. "Dick" Clarke's Moving Picture Funnies, which debuted in February 1917 and ran until 1946.

 In 1922, the Dille syndicate absorbed the Uncle Ray Syndicate, founded by Ramon Coffman, and based in Milwaukee, Wisconsin, mostly in order to syndicate Coffman's column Child's Story of the Human Race.

 H. F. Voorhees launched a number of strips with the syndicate in the period 1924–1926, but none of them caught on.

 Dille launched Buck Rogers in the 25th Century A.D. on January 7, 1929; internationally popular for many decades, it ran continuously until July 8, 1967.
 The stripe was created by Philip Nowlan and illustrated by Dick Calkins.
 (John F. Dille himself ghost-wrote the Buck Rogers strip from October 1949 to January 1951, working with artist Leonard Dworkins.)

 Buck Rogers artist Dick Calkins' own strip, Skyroads also launched in 1929, running until 1942.

 Walt Ditzen's Fan Fare was launched in 1947, running until 1961, when it changed titles to Fun Fare, running until 1973.

 Cartoonist Dave Gerard began a 35-year relationship with the Dille syndicate in 1949 with his strip Viewpoint, which ran until 1953.
 That was succeeded by the popular strip Will-Yum, which ran from 1953 to 1966.
 Gerard's City Hall strip ran from 1967 to 1984.

-The Dille syndicate launched Brad Anderson's Marmaduke in 1954, carrying the panel until c.
-1970, when it moved to United Feature Syndicate.
-At some point in the mid-1950s, the syndicate was renamed the National Newspaper Syndicate.
+The Dille syndicate launched Brad Anderson's Marmaduke in 1954, carrying the panel until 1975; in 1976, it moved to United Feature Syndicate.
+At some point in the mid-1950s, the syndicate was renamed the "National Newspaper Syndicate".

 John F. Dille died in 1957, succeeded as general manager of the syndicate by his son Robert Crabtree Dille.

 Popular National Newspaper strips from the 1960s included Win Mortimer's Larry Brannon, Elizabeth Brozowska's Geraldine, Bill Lignante's Let's Explore Your Mind (1962–1971), and Woody's World (1963–1979), originally by John Holm.

 In 1968 the syndicate was offering about 35 features to about 650 client newspapers.

 Robert Dille died in 1983, and the syndicate faded away by 1984.
 Robert's son, Flint Dille, is an accomplished screenwriter, game designer and novelist.
 He is part of the Dille Family Trust, which owned the rights to the Buck Rogers character.